Here at Money Talks News, we spend a lot of time telling you how to save money.

 6. Find your own heating fuel

 The cheapest way to replace costly heating oil and propane may be to install a wood-burning stove.
 If you have trees on your property, you can cut your own wood for free heating.
-If not, you might need to buy wood, which shouldn’t be too costly.
+If not, you might need to buy wood, which shouldn’t be too costly compared with other fuel sources.

 If you already have natural gas or none of these options will work, you can try the conventional advice of installing a programmable thermostat and adjusting the temperature at night and when the house is empty during the day to use less energy.